RMIT-Ace/rmit-ace.github.io/_posts/2025-04-03-visionpro-airplay.md

 ---

 How to share what you see on Vision Pro with your friends?
-Turn out Airplay works on Vision Pro just like it would on any Apple devics.
+Turn out Airplay works on Vision Pro just like it would on any Apple devices.

 [![Vision Pro to Mac](https://img.youtube.com/vi/cEN1MXnPTBg/default.jpg)](https://youtu.be/cEN1MXnPTBg) Airplay from Vision Pro to Mac.